ChernegaSergiy/chernega-php-blog/README.md

 - **Incorrect dates** — Server timezone not UTC.
 Ensure timestamps stored as UTC; helper converts to `Europe/Kiev`.
 - **404 for `/some-slug`** — Slug absent or conflicts with protected filenames.
 Confirm slug exists and is not blacklisted in `post_slug.php`.

-## Future Ideas

-- Introduce role-based permissions and audit logging for administrators.
-- Add media uploads with automated image optimisation and storage housekeeping.
-- Automate testing (PHPUnit) and linting within a CI pipeline.
-- Provide API endpoints (REST/JSON) for headless or mobile clients.

 ## License

 This project is licensed under the CSSM Unlimited License v2.0 (CSSM-ULv2).
 See the [LICENSE](LICENSE) file for details.